 CCIE operation is controlled using a table.
 It defines the signals belonging to the interface, actions to be executed at signal reception and interface state changes at successful completion.
 CCIE supports two device models with different sets of state machines (see [45] and [46]).

-There are four different groups of interface servers; equipment related (RU-CBCI and BCI), carrier related (TR-CDCI, DPCL, TPA for WCDMA and TR-DCI for LTE), antenna related (AI-CDCI for WCDMA and ANTPI for LTE) and external alarm.
+There are several different groups of interface servers; equipment related (RU-CBCI and BCI), carrier related (TR-CDCI, DPCL, TPA for WCDMA and TR-DCI for LTE), antenna related (AI-CDCI for WCDMA and ANTPI for LTE) external alarm, measurement (RMCI), and file transfer (RFTI).

 The server receives the client requests from the CCIE, performs some sanity checks and converts the request to function calls through the LRCI/ ERCI, depending on the intended target.
 A single client request may result to a series of LRCI/ERCI calls.